starshev/Python-SQLAlchemy-Analyzing-Chicago-Social-Statistics/README.md

 **Skills**

 Utilizing SQL Alchemy and SQL Magic libraries with Python
-Solving example problems with SQL
+Retrieving metadata about tables and columns
-Retrieving metadata about tables and columns and quering data from mixed case columns
+Quering data with SQL to answer the example problems